HANA adds database-as-a-service for public clouds and embedded data virtualization.

 “We think of HANA as a system of systems,” says Gerrit Kazmaier, senior vice president for SAP HANA & Analytics.
 “It’s a data fabric.

 Virtual Data and Marts

-SAP has also embedded a data virtualization capability that makes it possible to connect HANA to data residing outside the system, thereby eliminating the need to always move data into the HANA database.
-HANA also makes it possible to isolate data sets and their associated schemas within a virtual data mart, also known alternatively as SAP Data Space or a database container.
+SAP has also embedded a data virtualization capability.
+This makes it possible to connect HANA to data residing outside the system, thereby eliminating the need to always move data into the HANA database.
+HANA also enables isolation of data sets and their associated schemas within a virtual data mart, also known alternatively as SAP Data Space or a database container.
 Multiple application services can access a single database container, or each service can be allocated its own database container.

 This capability can also reduce the strain that analytics applications put on data warehouses.
 SAP says there is still a need to run a data warehouse on top of HANA, primarily to analyze HANA data alongside third-party data sources.
 But as analytics is processed alongside transactions, the need to rely on a data warehouse to process every analytics function is reduced.

 SAP also notes that multi-modal databases reduce costs because they eliminate the need to stand up separate stacks of IT infrastructure to support different classes of databases.

 Combining transactions and analytics in real time is not exactly a new idea.
 IBM has been providing similar capabilities on a mainframe for years.
 The SAP approach, however, is not only less costly because it relies on x86 processors; SAP contends HANA provides a much more efficient approach to achieving that goal at a much lower cost.